glomerulus-lab/nonnegative_connectome/README.md

 <br />

-## plot_error.py
+## plot_rmse.py
-Module to plot the error between true solution and estimated solution for both nonnegative and greedy test solutions, given various lambdas.
+Module to plot the relative root mean squared error for various values of lambda.

 Arguments:
-- solution_name: Name of solutions to plot (Ex. 'test_*.mat')
+- testname: 'test', 'top_view' or 'flatmap'.
+Used to locate relative RMSE values for each solution.
+- rmse_vals_file : Name of file containing all relative RMSE values for each solution
-- path_to_solution: Path to solution to plot
+- path_to_solution: path to where solutions are located.
+- title: Title of figure to be plotted.

 Flags:
-- nneg: Plot the nonnegative solution using proper keywords in data retrieval
+- nneg: Plot the nonnegative relative RMSE solution.

 Example invocation:
 ```
-python3 plot_error.py lambda_test*.mat path/to/solutions/ -nneg
+python3 plot_rmse.py test_rmse*.mat path/to/solutions/ Relative_RMSE_Nonnegative_Test_Problems -nneg
 ```